National Forest Foundation | North Umpqua Trail Recovery

 Looking ahead

 Seven more trail bridges need to be replaced, and dozens of miles of trail need to be restored to a safe and sustainable condition.
 The Umpqua National Forest has received Federal Disaster Relief and Great American Outdoor Act funds for the work, but it is not sufficient to cover all costs.
 We are working hard to fundraise to fill in budget gaps and get the NUT back to prime hiking, running, and riding conditions.
 If you’d like to help restore the NUT, please consider donating to the Umpqua Stewardship Fund, or coming out for a volunteer day!
-Contact Audrey Squires [email protected] for more information.
+Contact Heather Bartlett, [email protected] for more information.